digi-embedded/android-sample-adc/README.md

 launch the project.

-While it is running, the application displays some boxes to select the ADC channel to monitor, the desired number of samples, and the sampling period in ms.
+While it is running, the application displays some boxes to select the ADC channel to monitor and the sampling period in milliseconds.

 Once configured, click **START SAMPLING** to start the conversion.
 Both sample values and number of samples are shown by the application.

-The sample conversion automatically stops when the configured number of samples is reach.

-If the Non-stop checkbox is set, the sample conversion continues indefinitely.
-Click the button again to stop the sample conversion.
+Click **STOP SAMPLING** to stop the receiving ADC samples.

 Compatible with
 ---------------

-* ConnectCore 6 SBC v2
+* ConnectCore 6 SBC v3

 License
 -------

 This software is open-source software.
-Copyright Digi International, 2014-2015.
+Copyright Digi International, 2014-2016.

 This Source Code Form is subject to the terms of the Mozilla Public License,
 v.
 2.0.
 If a copy of the MPL was not distributed with this file, you can obtain